-Randall Reback is a Professor of Economics at Barnard and a Faculty Affiliate at Columbia University's Population Research Center.
-He is also affiliated with Barnard's urban studies program and with the Center for Economic Studies in Munich, Germany.
+Randall Reback is Chair of the Barnard Economics Department.
+He is also a Faculty Affiliate at Columbia University's Population Research Center and a Scholar at the Center for Economic Studies in Munich, Germany.

 Professor Reback has a particular interest in U.S. education policy.
 Early in his career, he was a fifth-grade teacher in East Palo Alto, California.
 He is currently working on research projects examining the effects of school-based health centers on children's learning, high school graduation rates, and teen birth rates.
-He recently completed a new research report (Sept.
-2018): Investments in Students’ Physical and Mental Health, part of Stanford University's Getting Down to Facts project concerning the state of California's public schools.
+He completed a research report, Investments in Students’ Physical and Mental Health, part of Stanford University's Getting Down to Facts project concerning the state of California's public schools.

 Professor Reback's prior research has been recognized by grants and awards from the Spencer Foundation, National Science Foundation, Institute for Education Sciences, American Education Finance Association, and the National Institute of Mental Health.